FREQUENTLY ASKED QUESTIONS

 If you have a week’s accommodation booked, our range of Broome Day Tours provide the opportunity to experience Broome and the West Kimberley, while returning to the sanctuary of your hotel in the evening.
 Be warned… Day Tours will leave you wanting more!

-Our traditional specialised Kimberley Expeditions are perfect for those seeking to experience the real Kimberley in depth – either with comfortable Camping or making the most of basic upgrades where available on the Camping Plus option.
+Our traditional specialised Kimberley Expeditions are perfect for those seeking to experience the real Kimberley in depth.
+Some itineraries offer the option of either comfortable Camping or making the most of basic upgrades where available on the Camping Plus option.
 The Kimberley is a true wilderness so a keen sense of adventure is vital!
 Our experienced, informative guides share their secrets and insight into the region’s history, culture, flora and fauna.

 Where do you pick up from?